-From art-song to operatic repertoire, Morgan Manifacier's sensibility and purity of expression has lead him to sing both in America and abroad.
 Manifacier received his Bachelor's of Music from Holy Names University, and his Master's of Arts in Voice Performance from Long Island University.
-There, he notably appeared at Tenor Soloist with the LIU Post Chorus in Handel’s Messiah, and Beethoven’s Mass in C Major.
-Notable teachers include Lee Steward, Neal Harrelson, Robert C. White.
+There, he notably appeared at tenor soloist with the LIU Post Chorus in Handel’s Messiah, and Beethoven’s Mass in C Major.
+Notable teachers include Lee Steward, Neal Harrelson, and Robert C. White.
 He currently studies under the tutelage of Randall Scarlata at Stony Brook University, where he's pursuing his DMA in Opera Performance.